brajeshwar/brajeshwar.github.io/_posts/2011/2011-01-18-will-appsgeyser-just-add-to-the-clutter-of-useless-android-apps.md

----
-layout: post
-title: Will AppsGeyser just add to the clutter of useless Android apps?
+# Will AppsGeyser just add to the clutter of useless Android apps?
----
 <p>A new Android application has just come out that should have a huge impact on the Android community. <a href="http://www.appsgeyser.com/">AppsGeyser</a> is an application that can take any web content and turn transform it into new applications.
 To many Android developers this sounds like a great tool.</p>

 <p>Personally, I am skeptical of the quality AppsGeyser is going to offer.</p>